Remote Disc Explained

 - On a Mac: Go to System Preferences > Sharing and check the box for DVD or CD Sharing.

-- On a Windows PC: Install the DVD or CD Sharing software from Apple and enable sharing in the settings.
+- On a Windows PC: Install Apple's DVD or CD Sharing software and enable sharing in the settings.

 3. Accessing the Shared Drive: